|Mallard Creek's Kiersten Hash, left and Ardrey Kell's Samone Cullum, right are the Post Foundation's 2021 CMS Top

 The annual Top Senior project recognizes African American high school seniors who are achieving academically as well as involved in extra-curricular activity and community service.
 Students with a 3.25 grade point average and higher qualify.
 Participating School districts sends the Foundation the list of qualified Top Senior candidates.
 The candidates are required to complete an application and to submit an essay in order to be recognized as a Charlotte Post Foundation Top Senior.

 The information obtained from the school district and the seniors is compiled and chronicled to produce a Top Senior publication for each district.

 The information is also given to a panel of judges in each district to review and select two students to receive scholarships.
 The judges use a point system to grade the students on 1) essay, 2) grade point average, 3) extra-curricular activity.
 The two students with the highest score will be awarded the scholarship.

-The program is currently in Charlotte Mecklenburg and Wake County school districts.
+The program is currently in Charlotte Mecklenburg County school district.